Humanitarian-Development Nexus Collaboration Hub

-Quarterly meetings are co-chaired by Save the Children, World Vision and Medair with participants from NGOs, CSOs, national governments, UN, private sector, donors, and policy makers to break down barriers that inhibit better coordination across the humanitarian-development continuum.
+Quarterly meetings are co-chaired by IMA World Health and World Vision with participants from NGOs, CSOs, national governments, UN, private sector, donors, and policy makers to break down barriers that inhibit better coordination across the humanitarian-development continuum.

 - Community Health Program Learning